MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pphysical_counter_event_buffer_overflow_handler.md

 ### -param EventBuffer

-Provides a pointer to the event buffer containing the event entires.
+Provides a pointer to the event buffer containing the event entries.

 ### -param EntrySize